imrushi/imrushi.github.io/content/posts/create-github-action.md

 In the `runs` section with `using` parameter, we specify which type of actions we are using `docker`, and we also have to configure which `image` to use.
 If you specify `Dockerfile` as a value, it will build a docker image and then use it.
 You can also directly use public Docker registry containers by specifying `docker://image-name:tag`.
 If your program takes arguments, you can pass them with the `args` parameter, and if you want to pass the above-taken input you can use `${{ inputs.input_variable_name }}`.

 I don't want to store anything for the output variable.
-So, I haven't used the output parameter, but if you want to show something you can do something, like this:
+So, I haven't used the output parameter, but if you want to show something you can do like this:

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title="" expand="Show" collapse="Hide" isCollapsed="false" >}}